SES EXPLORER AWARD WINNERS

 SES Cadogan Tate Explorer 2017 - CHRISTOPHER POONIAN is a freelance marine environmental consultant, based at the University of Nottingham.
 He is combining his fascination with the Bedouin Communities of South Sinai, his love of diving, and his interest in traditional marine resources in an expedition to the Sinai Peninsula in July 2017.
 The strong local collaborations Christopher has established during recent visits to the region will enable him a unique insight into the traditional and established protection practices of the intensely private communities, which he hopes to then process into longer term government marine protection plans.
 He will also seek to improve and enhance relationships between these communities and the diving and tourist organisations within the region.

 SES Gough Explorer 2017 - DR PRAMOD PATIL is a qualified medical doctor, who in 2014 left medicine to set up a Whitley Fund for Nature supported project to establish a community conservation plan for the critically endangered Great Indian Bustard in the Thar Desert of Rajasthan.
 During that expedition, he recognised how the Government funded ‘settled’ medical provision was failing to reach the nomadic pastoralists in the region.
 In a return to medically motivated expedition, he will seek to understand the community’s health culture, travelling by camel through unexplored landscapes, cultures and people, comparing traditional aspects of health and diseases associated with nomadic lifestyle with a modern doctor’s perspective.
+Due to a combination of circumstances, Pramod's expedition is currently on hold.

 SES Rivers Foundation Awards for Health & Humanities 2017 - JAMES UNWIN.
 21 year-old Jamie is a zoologist and cameraman, recently graduated from Exeter, and together with partner Hannah Pollock will be heading to Kenya in Autumn 2017.
 They will be seeking the inspirational Kenyans who against all odds and in the face of adversity, civil unrest and poverty have made it their mission to help conserve Kenya’s wildlife.
 The plan is to capture these remarkable stories in a series of short films, which will be shown on the bicycle powered cinemas the two have constructed to proudly share these critical and inspiring messages across Kenya.